nzbin/InDiv/log.md

 9. 2018-05-11 strengthen `es-repeat` and function in Template Syntax

 10. 2018-05-18 fix `es-repeat`
-  - declareTemplate must be parceled by a father Dom in class `Controller`
+  - template must be parceled by a father Dom in class `Controller`
   - fix es-repeat can't be compiled exactly

 11. 2018-05-19 add `es-if`